Adapting the package

 If you prefer to convert the downloaded files to another file format, you can write your own conversion routine and overload the routines of the ICARE.jl package.
 You need the following routines with the given signature (function names, argument types and return types must match):

-• newext()::String returns the file extension including the leading dot for the converted format, e.g. ".h5" for the default conversion
+• newext(ext::AbstractString)::String returns the file extension including the leading dot for the given extension, e.g. ".h5" for the ".hdf" extension in the default conversion

 • convert_file(input::String, output::String)::Nothing converts the input file to the output format; both input and output may be absolute or relative paths to the respective files

 In your script import (or use) the ICARE package, overload the above functions (don't forget to prepend each function name with ICARE. as both functions are unexported) and call the sftp_download function.
-An example script can look like this:
+An example script for NetCDF to HDF5 conversion may look like this:

 using ICARE